Try it for yourself now:

 Mix it up

-Long gone are the days when it was always cheaper to book a return flight on the same airline.
+Long gone are the days when it was always cheaper to book a return flight with the same airline.
 Our research indicates you can frequently save by being disloyal.
 When we checked flights from London to Gran Canaria in August, we found savings of £76 for a family of four by going out with one airline and back with another.

-But doing a comparison of all the flight options on the airlines’ own websites would take hours.
+Doing a comparison of all the flight options on the airlines’ own websites would take hours.
 But on Skyscanner.net, every search scours all the airlines and brings you the best deal, whether it’s flying out and back with the same airline or mixing it up – or even flying into and out of different airports.

 The waiting game